ufcolemanlab/matlab-stuff/README.md

 # matlab-stuff
-collection of scripts and functions used by the lab
+Collection of scripts and functions used by the lab

 ##### MATLAB functions from Petros for smoothing GCaMP signals
 EWMA.m